 - business marketing.

-As a hospitality student, you will gain hands-on experience working with modern industry-standard equipment in the Footscray Nicholson hospitality training centre.
+You will gain hands-on experience working with industry-standard equipment in the Footscray Nicholson hospitality training centre.

 VU’s Learning Hubs are welcoming spaces where you can improve your study and employability skills.

 Our students can attend Learning Hubs at one of five VU campuses, including Footscray Nicholson.

 We offer maths, writing, careers and English-language advice, and show you effective ways to study and manage your time.